Digital transformation for insurance companies

 Discovering the customers’ needs is still the heart of any successful innovation.
 Speak the language of Millenials to have a relevant approach based on their behavior;

-- Make a SWOT.
 In addition to understanding your customers, you need to have an idea about your strengths, weaknesses, opportunities, and threats.
 It is crucial to stand out and offer your customer a different service in terms of innovation and customer experience;

 Say hello to insurance as the industry with multiple business models.
-The ability to build supply and demand chains, revenue models and control points is as crucial as underwriting today.
+The ability to build supply and demand chains, revenue models, and control points is as crucial as underwriting today.
 However, there is a difference between the model on paper and the MVP with initial customers to target;

-A variety of insurance companies expand their businesses and broaden markets by accepting other companies in their ecosystem: this is called a big to small collaboration.
+A variety of insurance companies expand their businesses and broaden markets by accepting other companies in their ecosystem – the so-called big to small collaboration.
 Both startups and insurers have strengths and both are hungry so why not work together for a mutual interest based on agility?

-Build the right platforms.
-To ensure that your business is able to support a tech change, you require the right digital architecture and cloud infrastructure.
-Today many insurers have a mix of complex outdated IT systems and the idea to change anything in this pile seems risky and expensive.
+To ensure that your business can support tech change, you require the right digital architecture and cloud infrastructure.
+Today many insurers have a pile of complex outdated IT systems, so the idea of changing it seems risky and expensive.

 - Underwriting is still crucial – you just need more complex data to fuel it.

 Digital transformation is the journey from existing legacy systems to a customer-centric approach and one of the biggest challenges on the way is to trust technology and integrate it into daily operations.
 The fear of job loss still exists while the goal is not to replace a human but to make them focused on high-value tasks allowing customers more direct access to the information and self-service.

 Recent from #Business

 EdTech Development and the E-Learning Revolution